 Ready to Reschedule Cancelled Appointments?
 Here’s How to Prep for Renewed Patient Volume

 The COVID-19 pandemic has significantly disrupted patient acquisition.
 To contain the outbreak and enforce social distancing, healthcare organizations cancelled elective surgeries and in-person appointments, and they adopted strict triage procedures to prevent non-coronavirus patients from visiting care settings in-person.
-While necessary, Harvard researchers found that these precautions caused a nearly 60% decline in in-person patient visits.
+While necessary, Harvard researchers found that these precautions caused a nearly 60% decline in in-person patient volume.

 As some regions of the United States prepare to reopen businesses and providers look towards a new normal, they may experience disruption again–this time from a surge of patient demand.

-The Backlog of Postponed Appointments
+The Backlog of Postponed Appointments due to COVID-19

 Though patient volume has plummeted since mid-March, the demand for care never truly disappeared.
 Consumers have merely delayed treatment they still need, cancelling appointments with the expectation of rescheduling them when it is safe to do so in their area.